yokiano/code_controller/README.md

 Any direct or indirect support and contribution will be much appreciated.

 **Notes**
 - The GUI elements are placed automatically in their dedicated panes.
-CC is not intended to be an "end user" gui library but rather a quick and quick way to control and debug your program variables.
+CC is not intended to be an "end user" gui library but rather a quick and easy way to control and debug your program variables.
 - The GUI panel is opened as a **separate window** using an independent TornadoFX app.
 This way it doesn't matter what framework or platform you are using, as long as it's in kotlin/java.